cmoore/pikey/README.md

 ![](dags.jpg)

-Pikey is a Javascript compiler using Parenscript.
+Pikey is a Javascript compiler and (soon, hopefully) a live development environment for Parenscript much like cljs and figwheel.
+Results may vary.

-It's work in progress.
 To build it, you need SBCL and quicklisp.
 Then check the source out in `~/quicklisp/local-projects`, and finally do `sbcl --load build.lisp` in the pikey directory.
 Then you can copy the pikey executable wherever you like.

 ## Usage